 What is Viennese Schnitzel?

-Before setting out to find the best Wiener schnitzel in Vienna, there are a few things you should know about the dish with its golden breadcrumb coating and juicy veal inner.
+Before setting out to find the best places for Wiener schnitzel in Vienna, there are a few things you should know about the dish with its golden breadcrumb coating and juicy veal inner.

 While there certainly are “secret recipes” for the best schnitzel in Vienna, everyone agrees on the basic method of preparation – dipped in flour, egg, and breadcrumbs, and pan-fried in clarified butter (Butterschmalz).